Teen paralysed from rare disorder loses ACC battle

 It could be argued the delay in treatment "contributed directly to [his] level of disability".

-ACC obtained a report from infectious disease specialist Dr Brian Dwyer, who gave an opinion he did not consider it "at all likely" any treatment administered on the evening he was diagnosed would have been likely to have kept Reilly out of intensive care or off a ventilator.
+ACC obtained a report from infectious disease specialist Dr Brian Dwyer, who gave an opinion he did not consider it "at all likely" any treatment administered on the evening he was diagnosed would have been likely to have kept the teen out of intensive care or off a ventilator.

 ACC also obtained a similar opinion from a GP.